Thomas Muster: Pro tour

 Muster played his first matches at the top-level in 1984, as a junior player, at the age of 16.
 In 1984, he played his first match for Austria in the Davis Cup.
 He also played at the 1984 Summer Olympics in Los Angeles, and in two tournaments on Austrian soil, the clay-court event in Kitzbühel and the indoor carpet event in Vienna.

 Muster turned professional in 1985, regularly playing in Challenger tournaments throughout the year, winning in Belo Horizonte, as well as continuing to play in many top-level tournaments.
 Muster won his first top-level tournament at the Dutch Open in Hilversum in 1986.

 In 1988, Muster reached six top-level tournament finals, winning four of them, in Boston, Bordeaux, Prague and Bari.
 Muster finished the year ranked 16th in the world.

-Early in 1989, he became the first Austrian to reach the semifinals of the Australian Open, eventually losing in four sets to world No. 1, Ivan Lendl.
+Early in 1989, he became the first Austrian to reach the semifinals of the Australian Open, eventually losing in four sets to world No. 1, Ivan Lendl on a very hot day.
 Shortly after that, he became the first Austrian to reach the world top 10.
 On the night of 31 March 1989, he defeated Yannick Noah in five sets in the semifinals of the Lipton International Players Championships in Key Biscayne, Florida, to set up a final against Lendl.
 However, in the early hours of 1 April 1989, just hours after his semifinal victory, he was struck by a drunk driver, severing ligaments in his left knee and forcing him to default the final.
 Muster flew back to Vienna to undergo surgery.
 With the aid of a special chair designed to allow him to practice hitting balls while recovering from knee surgery, he returned to competitive tennis in September 1989.

 Muster's comeback continued in 1990, when he won three top-level tournaments on clay (including the Italian Open, defeating Andrés Gómez in the semifinals and Andrei Chesnokov in the final) and one title on hardcourt.
 Muster reached the semifinals of the 1990 French Open, losing in straight sets to the eventual champion, Andrés Gómez.
 He also helped Austria reach the semifinals of the Davis Cup, where they were eliminated 3–2 by the United States, despite winning both of his singles rubbers against Michael Chang and Andre Agassi.
 That year, he was named the ATP Tour's "Comeback Player of the Year."

 In 1990, Muster won the Austrian Sportsman of the Year award.

-Muster won two more top-level tournaments in 1991, and three more in 1992 (all on clay courts), with the biggest of these titles being the 1992 Monte Carlo title, where he defeated Aaron Krickstein in the final.
+He won two more top-level tournaments in 1991, and three more in 1992 (all on clay courts), with the biggest of these titles being the 1992 Monte Carlo title, where he defeated Aaron Krickstein in the final.
 In 1993, Muster won seven titles.
 Muster's win–loss record on clay in 1993 was 55–10, although he failed to win any of the four big clay-court events of the year.